 Awarding organisations have obligations to ensure that those carrying out reviews of marking are provided with training in relation to their role (Condition Project11.5(c)) and are monitored to ensure they are performing their role correctly (Condition Project11.5(e)) and consistently (Condition Project11.5(g)).

 We expect that awarding organisations should, in line with these obligations, take particular steps to develop consistent practice over time in the making of decisions on whether there has been any unreasonable exercise of academic judgment leading to a Marking Error.

+Appendix 1 - Revisions to this document

+The table below sets out all revisions made to this document since it was first published, and the dates on which those revisions came into force.